Central Coast Cyber Forensic Laboratory (CCCFL)

 Robert Q. Swift

-The San Luis Obispo Central Coast Cyber Forensic Laboratory (CCCFL) provides each law enforcement agency within the County access to state of the art digital forensic evidence collection platforms.
+The San Luis Obispo (SLO) County Central Coast Cyber Forensic Laboratory (CCCFL), under the management of the SLO County District Attorney's Office, provides each law enforcement agency within the County access to state of the art digital forensic evidence collection platforms.
 Through our expertly trained personnel and digital forensic equipment, we enhance each agency's investigative capabilities to dynamically adapt to change in technology, ensuring that evidence is collected for admission in court.

 Digital forensics is a relatively new and still developing field of forensic science.
 An estimated 22 billion devices are currently connected, that number is expected to skyrocket to over 75 billion by 2025; with that many connected devices, very few crimes will not have a digital footprint.
 Therefore, law enforcement personnel must remain adaptive, agile, and collaborative when working with this ever-evolving technology.

-The collegial working relationship between the District Attorney’s Office, Cal Poly, and local law agencies has enabled the CCCFL to grow and change at a rapid pace.
-This allows the CCCFL to stay ahead of industry trends and take part of the hands-on training opportunities made available through Cal Poly’s California Cyber Training Center (CCTC).
+The collegial working relationship between the SLO District Attorney’s Office, Cal Poly, and local law agencies has enabled the CCCFL to grow and change at a rapid pace.
+This allows the CCCFL to stay ahead of industry trends and take part of the hands-on training opportunities made available through Cal Poly’s California Cybersecurity Institute (CCI).

-The CCCFL is under the direction of the San Luis Obispo District Attorney’s Office – Bureau of Investigations.
+The CCCFL is under the management of the SLO District Attorney's Office - Bureau of Investigations.